 Now that the Nintendo Switch is finally available, it’s time to look down the road at the impending Microsoft vs Sony console war.
 It might seem like just yesterday that the newest generation of gaming consoles hit store shelves, but it’s already been over three years.
 By the time the Project Scorpio launches this fall, the PlayStation 4 and Xbox One will be four years old, and if the PlayStation 5 does debut in 2018, it’ll be five between it and its predecessor.

 Even though some fans had complaints about the mid-cycle PS4 refresh, the PS4 Pro, there’s a lot to be excited about in anticipation of the inevitable PS5.
-According to a recent report, analysts expect the true PlayStation 4 successor to arrive in the second half of 2018 with well over 10 TFLOPS of GPU performance, significantly more than is expected from Scorpio which Microsoft is promoting as the most powerful console ever made.
+According to a recent report, analysts expect the true PlayStation 4 successor to arrive in the second half of 2018 with well over 10 TFLOPS of GPU performance, significantly more than is expected from Scorpio which Microsoft is promoting as the most powerful console ever made (UPDATE: the specs have been released and they’re as beefy as expected).
 If the PS5 speculation comes true, that’ll be a short-lived selling point for Xbox.

 This isn’t the first time the Xbox has been outmatched when it comes to power, though.
 Previous generations maintained popularity with the help of a great selection of exclusive games, particularly benefiting from franchises like Halo and Gears of War, but also seeing a boost from Crackdown, Fable II, Forza, and others.
 It really is about the games.